One: the cow as white as milk

 - The Shrek series is a Fractured Fairy Tale featuring characters from all kinds of traditional stories coexisting together.
 Among the prominent characters are the Gingerbread Man, Pinocchio, the Three Little Pigs, The Big Bad Wolf (a combination of the wolf from Three Little Pigs and Little Red Riding Hood), and the Three Blind Mice.
 Its spin-off Puss in Boots also fits.

-- Hoodwinked and its sequel mainly focuses on the characters of Little Red Riding Hood especially Red who is now far more badass, but a collection of other fairy tale characters show up too as supporting characters or antagonists such as the three little pigs, Hansel and Gretel, Jack and the Bean Stalk, and Little Boy Blue.
+- Hoodwinked! and its sequel mainly focuses on the characters of Little Red Riding Hood especially Red who is now far more badass, but a collection of other fairy tale characters show up too as supporting characters or antagonists such as the three little pigs, Hansel and Gretel, Jack and the Bean Stalk, and Little Boy Blue.

 - Descendants takes place in a universe where all the Disney Animated Canon characters — many of which are fairytale characters — exist in the same world, with the main characters being the offspring of said characters.
-For example, Ben is the son of Beauty and the Beast, while Evie is the daughter of the Evil Queen from Snow White and the Seven Dwarves.
+For example, Ben is the son of Beauty and the Beast, while Evie is the daughter of the Evil Queen from Snow White and the Seven Dwarfs.

 - Once Upon A Brothers Grimm has the Brothers Grimm encounter several characters from their fairy tales as they travel through an enchanted forest.